 At Enbridge, our goal is to be the first-choice energy delivery company in North America and beyond - for customers, communities, investors, regulators and policymakers, and employees.
 Our Company's values are Safety, Integrity, Respect, Inclusion and High Performance.
-We aim to make a difference, economically and socially - as an industry leader, an exceptional employer, and as a responsible corporate citizen.
-We are committed to operating in a safe, ethical, inclusive, transparent, and socially and environmentally responsible manner, including respecting human and Indigenous rights, and meaningfully engaging with and learning from our employees and the communities where we live and work.
+We aim to make a difference, economically and socially - as an industry leader, an exceptional employer, and a responsible corporate citizen.
+We are committed to operating in a safe, ethical, inclusive, transparent, socially and environmentally responsible manner, including respecting human and Indigenous rights, and meaningfully engaging with and learning from our employees and the communities where we live and work.

 Enbridge has policies and processes in place to prevent and reduce the risks of forced labour and child labour in our operations and supply chains, outlined in more detail further in this report.
-These policies and processes apply enterprise-wide and support our commitment to upholding human rights.
-We have a zero-tolerance policy for human rights abuses, which extends to the use of forced labour and child labour.
-Our commitment is supported by an internal Third-Party Risk Management (TPRM) Program, which is designed to screen, evaluate and continually monitor suppliers and prospective suppliers to identify potential human rights risks (in addition to other risks, including sanctions, anti-bribery/anti-corruption, and anti-money laundering, terrorist financing and facilitation of tax evasion laws).
-We also use EcoVadis, a leading platform, for supplier sustainability assessments and performance management for our top suppliers, in four key dimensions, including labour and human rights (together with environment, ethics and sustainable procurement).
+Unless otherwise specified, these policies and processes apply enterprisewide and support our commitment to upholding human rights.
+We have a zero-tolerance policy for human rights abuses, which extends to the use of forced labour and child labour in our supply chains.
+Our commitment is supported by an internal Third-Party Risk Management (TPRM) Program, which is designed to screen, evaluate and continually monitor existing and prospective suppliers to identify potential human rights risks (in addition to other risks, including sanctions, antibribery, anti-corruption, anti-money laundering, terrorist financing and facilitation of tax evasion laws).
+We also use a third-party sustainability assessment platform to conduct supplier sustainability assessments and evaluate the human rights performance of our top suppliers in four dimensions, including labour and human rights, environment, ethics and sustainable procurement.

-In addition to our existing human rights policies and practices, in the preceding year, Enbridge has taken additional steps to prevent and further reduce the risk of forced or child labour in our supply chains, including:
+In addition to our existing human rights policies and practices, in 2024, Enbridge undertook additional steps to prevent and further reduce the risk of forced or child labour in our supply chains, including: